AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Wed Jan 17 2024
+Last update on Thu Jan 18 2024

-**350 day before 2025 ⏱** days before new years
+**349 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with pleasure
+🤖 This README.md is updated with wickedness